Flash-engine/Mixnet-quant/README.md

 In this section, we will descrip the calculation details of our final  model.

-*count_mixnet.py* is the python file to count the *params* , *flops* and output the normalized final score.It refers to the official  [implementation](https://github.com/google-research/google-research/blob/master/micronet_challenge/counting.py) and [thop](https://github.com/Lyken17/pytorch-OpCounter/tree/master/thop).
-We omit the BN layers and the low-high precision conversions .
-Therefore, what we do is just collecting all the conv layers,fc layers and other operations like activations eletmentwise-add ,element wise-mul and  pooling.
+*count_mixnet.py* is the python file to count the *params* , *flops* and output the normalized final score.It refers to the official  [implementation](https://github.com/google-research/google-research/blob/master/micronet_challenge/counting.py) and [thop](https://github.com/Lyken17/pytorch-OpCounter/tree/master/thop). *We omit the BN layers and the low-high precision conversions .
+Therefore, what we do is just collecting all the conv layers,fc layers and other operations like activations eletmentwise-add ,element wise-mul and  pooling*.

 In *count_mixnet.py*,we set the *INPUT_BITS* ,*ACCUMULATOR_BITS* and *PARAMETER_BITS* to be 8 ,32 and 4 bits respectively.